G-S-Baz/3D-MRI-viewer/README.md

 * An fMRI activation map (3D) with time coded at the forth dimention(In the ExampleData: swTmaps_1-10.nii).

 At the toolbar, you can find:
 * files - Chosing new files to present.
-They are uploaded when pressing OK at the dialog box
+They are uploaded when pressing OK at the dialog box.
 * save - saving the figure in either jpeg, png or tiff format.
 * Reset camera distance - if you zoomed in or out it can reset the camera distance
 * Choose structure color - can change the color of the structure mesh plot.